Sectors & IndustriesUtilities

 Out of 68 utility stocks that have issued dividends in the past year, the 3 utility stocks with the highest dividend yields are:

-Clearway Energy (NYSE:CWEN) has an annual dividend yield of 6.07%, which is 3 percentage points higher than the utility sector average of 2.85%.
-Clearway Energy's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
-Clearway Energy's dividend has shown consistent growth over the last 10 years.
+Xplr Infrastructure (NYSE:XIFR) has an annual dividend yield of N/A, which is N/A percentage points lower than the utility sector average of 2.65%.
+Xplr Infrastructure's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Xplr Infrastructure's dividend has shown consistent growth over the last 10 years.

-Clearway Energy's dividend payout ratio of 262.9% indicates that its high dividend yield might not be sustainable for the long-term.
+Xplr Infrastructure's dividend payout ratio of -50.1% indicates that its dividend yield might not be sustainable for the long-term.

 Suburban Propane Partners's dividend payout ratio of 67.2% indicates that its high dividend yield is sustainable for the long-term.